 My private practice is closed and I have moved to Tucson, Arizona.
 I am still affiliated with the Osher Center for Integrative Health, part of the University of California in San Francisco, but now offer no clinical services.
 UCSF will be bringing in another biofeedback specialist to carry on the work I engaged in for three years.

 I am retaining this site in order to provide some basic information about biofeedback, and also to gradually post my published short stories.
 The site contains some details about my clinical specialties in case I start up again in Arizona.

-Best contact number is 415-480-4184, and email is firstname.lastname@example.org, or email@example.com.
+Best contact is through email@example.com, or firstname.lastname@example.org.